-The teacher population of 54 teachers has grown by 0% over five years.
+The teacher population of 54 teachers has stayed relatively flat over five years.

 ||Montana State University-Billings-College Of Technology